Amine Sbaï

-Mohamed Amine Sbaï (born 5 November 2000) is a French professional footballer who plays as a winger for Grenoble in the French Ligue 2.
+Mohamed Amine Sbaï (born 5 November 2000) is a Moroccan professional footballer who plays as a winger for Ligue 1 club Angers.

-Professional career
+Career

 Sbaï is a youth product of Nîmes, EP Vergèze and Le Crès.
 He began his senior career with Alès in 2019.
-He finished as top scorer of the shortened 2020-21 Championnat National 3 season with 9 goals.
-For the 2021-22 season, he transferred to Sète where he scored 6 goals in 29 appearances.
+He finished as top scorer of the shortened 2020–21 Championnat National 3 season with 9 goals.
+For the 2021–22 season, he transferred to Sète where he scored 6 goals in 29 appearances.
 He transferred to the Ligue 2 club Grenobole on 25 May 2022.

+On 30 August 2024, Sbaï joined Saudi Pro League club Al-Fateh on a two-year contract.

 Personal life

-Born in France, Sbaï is of Moroccan descent.
+Born in Morocco.
+He holds both French and Moroccan nationalities.
 His brothers, Salaheddine and Hatim Sbaï are also professional footballers.